Most Talked-About Controversies Linked to Lane Kiffin

 Public opinion and media debates around Lane Kiffin—discover key moments of controversy.

-Lane Kiffin is an American football coach, currently the head coach at Ole Miss.
-He gained prominence through assistant coaching roles at USC before becoming the head coach of the Oakland Raiders and later head coach at the University of Tennessee, and USC again.
-Kiffin's career has been marked by both successes and controversies, solidifying his reputation as a notable figure in college and professional football.
+Lane Kiffin is an American football coach currently serving as the head coach at Ole Miss.
+He has a notable career, including assistant coaching roles at USC from 2001-2006.
+Kiffin transitioned to head coaching positions, leading the Oakland Raiders (2007-2008), the University of Tennessee (2009), and USC again from 2010-2013.
+His career has been marked by both success and controversy, but he remains a prominent figure in college football.

-2005: USC Wins Vacated
+2005: Bush Ineligible, Wins Vacated

-January 25, 2008: Davis Tries to Force Resignation
+January 25, 2008: Report of Davis Trying to Force Kiffin to Resign

-September 15, 2008: Davis Unhappy With Kiffin
+September 15, 2008: Report of Davis Unhappy with Kiffin

 September 30, 2008: Kiffin Fired by Raiders

-December 15, 2008: Cable Lashes out at Kiffin
+December 15, 2008: Cable Lashes Out at Kiffin

 February 5, 2009: Accusations Against Urban Meyer

-June 2010: NCAA Imposes Sanctions on USC Football Program
+June 2010: NCAA Sanctions Against USC

 June 2010: NCAA Declares Bush Ineligible